DARETNY/web-scraping/CONTRIBUTING.md

 If you encounter any issues while using the project, please report them by opening an issue on our [GitHub repository](https://github.com/DARETNY/web-scraping/issues).
 Provide as much detail as possible to help us understand and resolve the issue.

-## Contact

-If you have any questions or need further assistance, feel free to contact us at [email@example.com].

-Thank you for contributing!